Global Crossing Airlines

 Global Crossing Airlines, Inc. (operating as GlobalX Airlines) is an American Part 121 domestic, flag, and supplemental charter airline headquartered in Miami, Florida.
 GlobalX operates the majority of deportation flights on behalf of U.S. Immigration and Customs Enforcement.
-This includes contracts by the Donald Trump administration where GlobalX planes deport immigrants to an El Salvador maximum security mega-prison known as CECOT.
+This includes contracts by the Donald Trump administration where GlobalX planes deport immigrants to the Terrorism Confinement Center, a maximum security mega-prison in El Salvador.

 The airline was founded in 2018 by Ed Wegel, who previously co-founded the reincarnated Eastern Air Lines.
-The airline provides ad-hoc and scheduled passenger, charter, and cargo airlift to destinations throughout the United States, Europe, the Caribbean, and Latin America.
+The airline provides ad hoc and scheduled passenger, charter, and cargo airlift to destinations throughout the United States, Europe, the Caribbean, and Latin America.

 History

 In 2020, GlobalX completed a merger and spin-out with Canada Jetlines, an ultra low-cost airline headquartered in Mississauga, Ontario.
 In late 2020, GlobalX formed CubaX, a tour operator that provides weekly non-stop flights from Miami to Havana, Cuba.
 In 2021, CubaX began operating daily charter flights using GlobalX aircraft on behalf of Havana Air.